 What is a portfolio?

-Margaret Burgin, careers associate at ScreenSkills, the skills body for film, TV, animation, VFX and games, adds: 'An employer will often have a quick look through several portfolios and divide them into two - those they'll look at again, and those they won't.
+When you start putting together your portfolio, always keep in mind that you need it to have an instant impact.
+Margaret Burgin, head of careers at ScreenSkills, says, 'An employer will often have a quick look through several portfolios and divide them into two - those they'll look at again, and those they won't.
 You want to be in the first group, so first impressions are crucial.'

 - Keep your portfolio up to date.
-Your portfolio should reflect who you are as a creative in the present day.
-Submitting a portfolio that doesn't reflect the role you're applying for, or hasn't been updated in a long time, looks unprofessional.
+Your portfolio should reflect who you are as an artist in the present day.
+Submitting an art portfolio that doesn't reflect the role you're applying for, or hasn't been updated in a long time, looks unprofessional.
 Regularly updating your portfolio will show you're constantly developing your skills, take pride in your work and are committed to working in the industry.

 Find out more

-- Learn more about how to get a creative job.
+- Discover how to get a creative job.